The Voice Kids (Philippine TV series) season 5: Performances

+This season followed the format of the season 3 semifinals wherein a viewer had a chance to vote a young artist from each team (top 3 artists of each team) to enter the live finale.
+For the third time (since season 3), only three young artists (one per team) advanced to the live finals.

 Teams

 Blind auditions

-The season begins with the "Blind auditions" on February 25, 2023.
-In each audition, an auditionee performs their piece to the three coaches whose chairs are facing away from the stage and the artist.
+The season began with the "Blind auditions" on February 25, 2023.
+In each audition, an auditionee performed their Original Pilipino Music (OPM) piece to the three coaches whose chairs are facing away from the stage and the artist.
 If the coach is interested in working with the artist, they can press the button to make themselves available for the artist to be chosen as their coach.
-If only one coach presses their button, the artist is defaulted to that coach's team; if multiple coaches presses their button, the coaches compete for the artist, with the artist choosing which team to join.
+If only one coach pressed their button, the artist is defaulted to that coach's team; if multiple coaches presses their button, the coaches compete for the artist, with the artist choosing which team to join.
 Each coach is given one block to prevent a fellow coach from getting an artist.
-Each coach needs to recruit 18 young artists into their teams.
+Each coach needed to recruit 18 young artists into their teams.

+Unlike in the previous seasons, only Original Pilipino Music (OPM) songs were performed throughout the entire season until the Final Showdown.

 The coaches performed "Bawat Bata" by APO Hiking Society at the beginning of the pilot episode.

 Episode 1 (February 25)

+Among the auditionees is Fabio Santos, who is the nephew of Fana who competed in the first season of The Voice Teens Philippines.

 Episode 2 (February 26)

+Among the auditionees this episode was Rafa Tan, who is the son of OPM singer Roselle Nava.

 Episode 3 (March 4)

 Episode 4 (March 5)

+Among the auditionees in this episode were Princess J Cañete, who joined Eat Bulaga!
+Hype Kang Bata Ka! segment in 2020 and finished as the runner-up, and Kai Marmeto, who appeared in ABS-CBN's 2019 Christmas Station ID Family is Forever.

 Episode 5 (March 11)

+Among the auditionees in this episode was Kzhoebe Nichole Baker, who joined Eat Bulaga!'s Little Miss Philippines segment in 2019 and immediately returned to GMA Network after the competition.

 Episode 6 (March 12)

 Episode 7 (March 18)

+Among the auditionees this episode was Zoe Quizol, who joined the first iteration of It's Showtime segment Mini Ms. U before the COVID-19 pandemic.

 Episode 8 (March 19)

+Among the auditionees this episode was Kaitlyn Repking, who was a contestant in SM Little Stars 2018.